 -- Shana Nichols, PhD, Clinical Director ASPIRE Center for Learning and Development, Author of Girls Growing Up on the Autism Spectrum: What Parents and Professionals Should Know About the Pre-Teen and Teenage Years

 "I can highly recommend this book to all Aspergirls and their parents, family, partners and professionals, as well as to all members of our community.
 With humour, love, liking and respect Rudy opens our eyes to the World of the Aspergirl, providing powerful insights on love, learning, sex, career, marriage, having children, friendships, puberty, diagnosis, emotions, health, aging and more.
 For each topic there are sections of advice for the Aspergirl and her parents.
 These sections will also be very helpful to clinicians.
 For too many years we have missed Aspergirls due to our current understanding of Asperger's syndrome being largely based on a male presentation.
 Rudy generously provides, through deep personal insight and her interviews with other Aspergirls, a broader definition and understanding, one that will help bridge the gap between Aspergirls and the non-spectrum population."

 --Dr Michelle Garnett MPsych(Clin) PhD MAPS MCCP Clinic Director and Clinical Psychologist, Minds & Hearts: A Specialist Clinic for Asperger's Syndrome and Autism

-Here's a story on Rudy and Aspergirls in the London Daily Telegraph and another in Time Magazine.
+Here's a story on Rudy and Aspergirls in the London Daily Telegraph and another in

 From Liane's foreword: